nordic-institute/misp2-web-app/docs/misp2_installation_manual_18.04.md

 wget -qO - https://artifactory.niis.org/api/gpg/key/public | apt-key add -
 ```

+**NB!** Due to a known issue in the installation package, please perform the
+following action after upgrading your MISP2 installation:

+* Open the file `/var/lib/tomcat8/webapps/misp2/WEB-INF/classes/config.cfg`
+* Uncomment the line `mobileID.rest.trustStore.path =
+  MOBILE_ID_TRUST_STORE_PATH` by removing the `#` symbol from the beginning of
+  the line (the value can remain as is)

 The following information can be used to verify the key:

 * key hash: `935CC5E7FA5397B171749F80D6E3973B`